opencoweb/coweb/docs/js/collab.rst

    :returns: object (token for :func:`CollabInterface.unsubscribe`)

-.. function:: CollabInterface.subscribeConferenceEnd(contextOrCallback [, boundCallback])
+.. function:: CollabInterface.subscribeEnd(contextOrCallback [, boundCallback])

    A web application calls this method to subscribe to the event fired when the local application is leaving or has left a session.
 The callback executes only if the application received the ready callback (i.e., it was updated in the session).